Ying-A1/Ying-A1/README.md

-- 👋 Hi, I’m Ying-A1
+- 👋 Hi, I’m XiaoYing
-- 🌱 An undergraduate
+- 🌱 An postgraduate
 - 👀 Interested in all computer science related
 - 📫 Reach me at 1532913445@qq.com